DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/binding-to-mongodb.md

 > [!NOTE]
 > The [MongoDB.Driver](https://www.nuget.org/packages/MongoDB.Driver) package should be installed in your project to supply MongoDB data at runtime.

-Follow the steps below to establish a connection to a database:
+Follow the steps below to establish a database connection:

 1. Click the **New Data Source** button in the **Data Source** ribbon tab.